Upper Midwest braces for severe weather with the potential for strong tornadoes

 The Storm Prediction Center said a lesser potential for severe weather extended as far south as parts of Texas and Oklahoma.

-The City of Minneapolis took the unusual step Sunday of sending emails and recorded telephone messages to residents asking them to prepare.
-The city urged them to ensure that they have multiple ways of getting weather alerts, be prepared to take shelter, secure outdoor furniture, and prepare for potential power outages by charging phones and other devices and having flashlights on hand.
+The City of Minneapolis on Monday reiterated its messaging to residents asking them to prepare.
+The city urged them to ensure they have multiple ways of getting weather alerts, are prepared to take shelter, secure outdoor furniture, and prepare for potential power outages by charging phones and other devices and having flashlights.

+Monday’s first round of storms darkened skies over downtown Minneapolis around 9 a.m. and brought brief heavy rains, but it triggered no weather warnings as it passed through.
+The weather service said the situation for the afternoon’s main event remained volatile and could still spin up strong tornadoes.

+The City of Minneapolis closed its public-facing non-emergency city facilities, including its main service center, as of 2 p.m. and activated its emergency operations center.

 On Sunday evening, a tornado derailed an empty BNSF coal train west of Ashby in northwestern Nebraska.
 Initial reports were that a tornado measuring more than 1 mile (1.6 kilometers) wide derailed many of the approximately 130 cars on the train, toppling several onto their sides.
 There were no immediate reports of injuries and the locomotive remained upright, the News Channel Nebraska radio group reported.
 It was one of several tornadoes reported in that part of Nebraska on Sunday evening.